loda-lang/loda-programs/README.md

 ## Language

-The LODA language is an assembly language with a small set of instructions.
-It supports an unbounded set of memory cells storing natural numbers, arithmetic operations and a loop based on a lexicographical order descent on memory regions.
+The LODA language is an assembly language with instructions for common integer operations.
+It supports an unbounded set of memory cells storing integer, arithmetic operations and a loop based on a lexicographical order descent on memory regions.

-__Memory:__ Programs operate on memory consisting of an unbounded sequence of memory cells `$0`,`$1`,`$2`,... each storing a natural number.
+__Memory:__ Programs operate on memory consisting of an unbounded sequence of memory cells `$0`,`$1`,`$2`,... each storing an integer.
 There are three types of operands supported:

 1. __Constants__, for example 5.
 2. __Direct memory access__, for example `$5`.
 Reads or writes the value of the fifth memory cell.